MarkDickinson/shell_scripts/security-audit/README.md

 * processing scripts must be installed under a directory path that contains no underscore ( _ ) character, that is used as a parsing delimiter
 * only runs on Linux servers [tested on Fedora/CentOS/Kali/Ubuntu]
-* the 'netstat' command must be available on all the servers and must support the '-p' option, for collecting information on tcp/tcp6/udp/udp6/raw/raw6 ports and the unix sockets open on the server and what is using them
+* the 'netstat' command must be available on all the servers and must support the '-p' option, for collecting information on tcp/tcp6/udp/udp6/raw/raw6 ports plus the unix sockets open on the server and what is using them. where the netstat version supports it active bluetooth connections (if you have a wireless card in the server) are also collected and reported on
 * the 'iptables' command should be available on all servers, for checking iptables firewall rules against open ports
 * the 'nft' command should be available on all servers, for checking netfilter firewall rules against open ports
 * both 'dmidecode' and 'lshw' should be installed to record the server hardware details